Epigenetics

 Prerequisites or Prior Knowledge

-Requires at least advanced undergraduate level Cell Biology and Genetics or similar background knowledge
+Advanced undergraduate Cell Biology and Genetics

 Textbooks